Frequently Asked Questions

 Environmentally Friendly Screen Printing Inks

-Paper: simply print paper & let air dry, the ink should dry to the touch in minutes.
+Screen printing paper: simply print paper & let air dry, the ink should dry to the touch in minutes.

 The Film is for Ink-Jet Printers